• All Recipes

 Instructions

-• While the tofu is pressing, prepare your seasoning blend.
-In a large bowl, stir together soy sauce, tahini, maple syrup, fennel, and spices (leave out the walnuts + nutritional yeast for now).
+• Meanwhile, in a large bowl, stir together soy sauce, olive oil, maple syrup, fennel, and all spices (leave out walnuts and nutritional yeast for now).

-• Crumble in the tofu by hand into bite-sized chunks.
+• Crumble the tofu into the bowl by hand into bite-sized, uneven chunks.
+Gently mix until evenly coated.

-• Add nutritional yeast + walnuts, then stir until evenly coated.
+• Add nutritional yeast and walnuts, then gently stir in.

-• Taste a small piece before baking (especially if using low-sodium tamari or coconut aminos) and add a pinch more salt if needed.
+• Taste a small piece before baking (especially if using low-sodium soy sauce or coconut aminos instead of tamari) and add a pinch more salt if needed.

 • Spread on a baking sheet lined with parchment paper or a silicone mat, spreading it into an even layer.